rcos/VRCTF_RCOS/Gyroscope Testing/Assets/Documentation/Emulator.md

 Add `VREmulator.cs` to the main camera object.
 Can adjust sensitivity in inspector.

 Add `CardboardReticlePointerEmulator.cs` to `Packages/Google Cardboard XR Plugin/Runtime`.
+Note that `Packages` is set to read-only, so you must do this outside Unity using your Text Editor/IDE.
+Doing this in File Explorer may cause Unity to ignore `CardboardReticlePointerEmulator.cs`.

 Replace `CardboardReticlePointer.cs` with `CardboardReticlePointerEmulator.cs` in the CardboardReticlePointer Prefab.
 Set Reticle Interaction Layer Mask with Interactive.